c-harding/SPS-notes/A06-deterministic-data-modelling.tex.md

 ### Least Squares method

-E.g. hypothesis that $weight = a + b * length$, so we find the best values of $a$ and $b$: minimise the sum of the squares of the vertical offsets (the residual).
+E.g. hypothesis that $weight = a + b \times length$, so we find the best values of $a$ and $b$: minimise the sum of the squares of the vertical offsets (the residual).
 The smaller the residual, the better the model.This is known as the least squares method.
 $$ R(a,b) = \sum_i (y_i - (a+bx_i))^2 $$
 $$ \frac{\partial R}{a} = -2\sum_i (y_i - (a+bx_i)) = 0 \\ \frac{\partial R}{b} = -2\sum_ix_i(y_i - (a+bx_i)) = 0 $$